Your Guide to Importing 2011 JDM Cars in 2026: What's Now Eligible

 We guide you through provincial inspection requirements, insurance setup, and registration.
 Our support continues even after your car arrives in Canada.

 Want to learn more about the import process?
-Check out our import calculator for cost estimates or browse our current inventory to see what's available.
+Browse our Japan inventory to see what's available right now.

 Why 2011 is the Sweet Spot